Advocate

 Sustainability

 Sustainability must be at the heart of everything that we do.
-We have helped to reduce the West End’s carbon emissions by 43,000 tonnes via a waste supplier scheme, we’re working with Westminster City Council on its first Sustainability Charter to help the borough become net-zero by 2040, and we’re working with the GLA on the Business Climate Challenge.
+To date, we have helped to reduce the West End’s carbon emissions by 43,000 tonnes via a waste supplier scheme, we have worked with Westminster City Council on its first Sustainability Charter to help the borough become net-zero by 2040, and with the GLA on their Business Climate Challenge.

 We will continue to work with our members to reduce emissions by identifying and implementing carbon-reduction activities, encouraging retrofitting buildings rather than demolition, promoting preferred supplier schemes to help reduce pollution, and championing sustainable transport infrastructure.